 - 8.51 The Panel's policy is to review each matter which has come before it and to improve its processes based on the experience of parties and their advisers. - 8.52 The Executive offers each party and its advisers the opportunity to participate in a post matter review with the Executive once proceedings are completed.
-This may include a discussion of Panel and Executive processes, conferences, briefs, deadlines, decisions and orders, reasons, composition of the sitting Panel, confidentiality, interaction with ASIC and ASX, timeliness of communication from the Executive to parties and availability of information.
-A post matter review typically lasts for approximately 1 hour. - 8.53 The Executive uses feedback it receives to:
+This will involve the completion of a questionnaire concerning Panel and Executive processes, conferences, briefs, deadlines, decisions and orders, reasons, composition of the sitting Panel, confidentiality, interaction with ASIC and ASX, timeliness of communication from the Executive to parties and availability of information.
+They are offered the opportunity of a discussion with the Executive on these matters as well which typically lasts for approximately 1 hour. - 8.53 The Executive uses feedback it receives to: - (a) brief Panel members at their group meetings; and - (b) prepare a list of suggestions/issues to follow-up.

-- (a) brief Panel members at their quarterly group meetings; and - (b) prepare a list of suggestions/ issues to follow-up. - 8.54 This may include suggested changes to the Panel's process or even changes to the Panel's legislative powers.
+8.54 This may include suggested changes to the Panel's process or even changes to the Panel's legislative powers.